MaksimPikovskiy/optimal-path-orienteering/Writeup.md

 One of the current bugs occurs when all terrain modifiers are the same (for example, all of them are 1).
 It seems that the fScores become very similar the longer the `aStarSearch` algorithm runs and as such, it has to search many more nodes.
 This bug occurs when the starting point and goal point are on diagonal of each other.
 To temporarily fix this issue, it is possible to multiply the heuristic cost by 1.5 in `heuristicFunction()`.
+Multiplying the heuristic cost by 1.5 makes the A* search algorithm more greedy, and as such, allows it to efficiently select the path (it might or might not be the optimal path).

 By reading up on A* search algorithm, I can point the issue to the same paths with the same length.
 As such, there are many tiebreakers and A* search has to search all paths, making it more inefficient.
 This issue is described